imagej/imagej.github.io/pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 ## Track analyzers

-All the track feature analyzers must implement {% include github content='TODO' %} .
-Like for the {% include github content='TODO' %}
+All the track feature analyzers must implement {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java'
+label='TrackAnalyzer' %} .
+Like for the {% include github org='fiji'
+repo='TrackMate'
+source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java'
+label='EdgeAnalyzer' %}

 `interface, it extends both`

   -
-{% include github content='TODO' %}
+{% include github org='fiji' repo='TrackMate'
+source='fiji/plugin/trackmate/features/FeatureAnalyzer.java'
+label='FeatureAnalyzer' %}

 `that helps you declaring what you compute, `

   - and

+{% include github org='fiji' repo='TrackMate'
+source='fiji/plugin/trackmate/TrackMateModule.java'
-{% include github content='TODO' %} , that is in charge of the
-integration in TrackMate.
+label='TrackMateModule' %} , that is in charge of the integration in TrackMate.

 The only changes for us are two methods specific to tracks: